Home

 1. Choosing a problem

-The project must be validated by the teachers before the 25th October 2024 and presented in class during the first project session.
+The project must be validated by the teacher and presented in class during the first project session.

 2. Design